 Shy Bladder And The Drug Test

-As we said, a urine drugs test is a paruretics worst nightmare.
+As I said, a urine drugs test is a paruretics worst nightmare.
 It’s hard enough to pee in a public restroom at the best of times.
 With an added pressure of a controlled environment and an absolute requirement to produce a specimen for testing and anyone suffering from shy bladder syndrome is not likely to come up with the goods!

 One would expect there to be laws and rules in place to protect the genuine paruretic?
-Otherwise surely it’s a form of discrimination against a “disability” yet the law disagrees … at least at the present time.
+Otherwise surely it’s a form of discrimination against a “disability”?
+Yet the law disagrees … at least at the present time.

-The most important relevant legislation in the US is the Urinalysis Drug Tests & Disability Discrimination Under the Americans with Disabilities Act (ADA).
-This was the first the first comprehensive civil rights statute for people with disabilities in the world.
+The most important relevant legislation in the US is the: Urinalysis Drug Tests & Disability Discrimination Under the Americans with Disabilities Act (ADA).
+This is the first the first comprehensive civil rights statute for people with disabilities in the world.
 It’s certainly a big step in the right direction … as long as Paruresis is recognised as a disability.
 There lies the problem!
-It’s not clear-cut but those suffering from a shy bladder continually confronting a belief that they are NOT suffering from a valid, recognised disability.
+It’s not clear-cut but those suffering from a shy bladder are continually confronting a belief that they are NOT suffering from a valid, recognised disability.

 To formally satisfy the courts that Paruresis constitutes an official disability it must be clearly demonstrated and proven that shy bladder creates an impairment (i.e. inability to urinate).
 For the purposes of the ADA this proven impairment must then qualify as a disability and it must be demonstrated that the condition “substantially impairs” at least one major life activity.

-In other words – you can make the claim but it’s by no means certain (unlikely we think) that your condition will be recognised and so you will not be protected under ADA.
+In other words – you can make the claim but it’s by no means certain (unlikely we think) that your condition will be recognised.
+And so you will not be protected under ADA.